How to Buy BCH in Canada

 BCH has faster transaction time.The bitcoin network can process approximately seven transactions per second, while the Bitcoin Cash network can process 116 transactions per second.
 That’s a huge gap!
 And the reason some investors buy BCH.

-With all that said, BCH is still considered a risky investment.
+With all that said, BCH is still considered a risky investment due to its volatility.
 Although BCH has helped make overnight millionaires, it has also made people lose all their savings.
 After all, volatility works in both directions.
 High volatility assets can work in your favour and yield great potential for return, but they can also work against you by causing you to take on big losses.
 This is why it’s wise to never invest more than you’re ready or willing to lose.

 Related article: Three Ways to Make Your Crypto Assets Work For You